volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 ## Create a custom matcher

-While Jest is extremely powerful, there are always some project-specific things, which could be extracted somewhere to increase the readability of the tests.
+Although Jest is extremely powerful, there are always some project-specific things that could be extracted somewhere to increase the readability of the tests.

-For example, you may have a function that calculates min and max temperature of the day and calculates the diff if min is not equal to max, otherwise diff is not returned:
+For example, you can have a function that calculates the minimum and maximum temperature of the day and calculates the diff if min is not equal to max, otherwise the diff is not returned:

 ```typescript
 import * as actions from "./actions";